duukkis/terminal/blog/BLOG_part2.md

 * Choose descriptive variable names
 * In PHP 7.4 has strict typing of variables, lets give types to variables
-* Also I realized at some point that $GIF_LOP is an integer that tells how many times animated gif loops and $GIF_DIS is disposal method of background color between frames and that can have four values defined in specs of gif.
+* Also I realized at some point that $GIF_LOP is an integer that tells how many times animated gif loops.
+Rename that.
+* $GIF_DIS is disposal method of background color between frames and that can have four values defined in specs of gif.
     - Disposal Methods:
     - 000: Not specified - 0
     - 001: Do not dispose - 1
     - 010: Restore to BG color - 2
     - 011: Restore to previous - 3
 * So valid values are 0, 1, 2, 3.
+Rename and validate the value.
-* Notice that we don't need to test anymore are the variables arrays or not because PHP will throw an error if they are not that type
+* Notice that we don't need to test anymore are the variables arrays or not because PHP will throw an error if they are not that type as they are typed.

 ___